-On the other hand, some strains induce a head high with uplifting psychological effects like euphoria, optimism or a creative mindset (typically referred to as sativa strains).
-Head high strains are commonly used by patients with conditions such as depression, anxiety and post-traumatic stress disorder (PTSD) amongst others.
-Examples of these strains include Blue Dream, OG Kush and Pineapple Express.
+On the other hand, some strains induce a head high with uplifting psychological effects like euphoria, optimism, or a creative mindset (typically referred to as sativa strains).
+Head high strains are commonly used by patients with conditions such as depression, anxiety, and post-traumatic stress disorder (PTSD), among others.
+Examples of these strains include Blue Dream, OG Kush, and Pineapple Express.

-Different methods of consuming marijuana provide varying amounts of cannabinoids due to bioavailability.
-According to Merriam Webster, bioavailability refers to “the degree and rate at which a substance is absorbed into a living system or is made available at the site of physiological activity.”
+Different methods of consuming marijuana provide varying amounts of cannabinoids and terpenes due to bioavailability.
+According to Merriam-Webster, bioavailability refers to “the degree and rate at which a substance is absorbed into a living system or is made available at the site of physiological activity.”
 In other words, only a portion of the THC or CBD you consume will actually be used by your body.
 Keeping this in mind, let’s have a look at methods of consumption and their respective bioavailability.

 Sublingual means it is taken under the tongue.
-Marijuana products that are taken sublingually include tinctures, oils or sprays.
+Marijuana products that are taken sublingually include tinctures, oils, or sprays.
 The bioavailability of sublingual consumption is 2-40%.
 This range is wide but is generally thought of as somewhere between oral and inhalational.

 Topical and transdermal forms of marijuana are applied to and absorbed through the skin.
 The bioavailability has unfortunately not been assessed in human-based research, but it appears that THC will be higher in bioavailability than CBD.
 Thus, THC will be absorbed faster.
 For more on the bioavailability of cannabis through various delivery methods, read here.

 Strains are simply variations of cannabis that deliver varying effects, smells, and tastes.
 Popular strains are known for specific cannabinoid and terpene profiles and may be favored by medical marijuana patients for assistance with specific conditions like chronic pain and nausea.
 Everyone responds differently to marijuana, and it is recommended that you speak with a medical marijuana doctor about your existing medical conditions and medications.
 You can also speak with a cannabis coach about how to achieve a more positive experience and fine-tune your wellness plan.